So you want to learn Jedi meditation, do you? Welcome then, padawan, to your first lesson in the most foundational aspect of being a Jedi: meditation.

-Yoda meditates (and probably does a bit of Yoga Yoga, hah!), Mace Windu meditates, and even Anakin Skywalker sometimes stops his whining shtick to take some deep breaths and chill out a bit.
+Yoda meditates (and probably does a bit of Yoda Yoga, hah!), Mace Windu meditates, and even Anakin Skywalker sometimes stops his whining to take some deep breaths and chill out a bit.

 While it might be useless to try to send messages to your spouse through the Force (believe me, I’ve tried), there are health benefits to saving some time every morning to breathe in, breathe out, and relax.
-Sitting and listening to your body and learning to deal with the Kowakian monkey(-lizard) mind is an amazing ways to find off the Dark Side.
+Sitting and listening to your body and learning to deal with the Kowakian monkey(-lizard) mind is an amazing way to fend off the Dark Side.

 Most doctors seem to recommend twenty minutes of meditation a day, but if you don’t have that much time, even ten minutes could lower your stress.
 Even five minutes.
 And lower stress means lower risk of heart disease, mental illness, some cancers, and even chronic pain.

-Now, this doesn’t mean you have to sit cross-legged and hum while listening to aboriginal music.
+Now, to meditate like a Jedi (or to meditate at all, actually) you don’t have to sit in the lotus position and hum while listening to aboriginal music.
+(You can if you want to, though.)
 You don’t have to ommm.
-You just have to avoid the snap-hiss of a lightsaber.
+You just have to avoid the snap-hiss of a Sith lightsaber igniting behind you.

 Meditation can be something as simple as sitting in your comfy chair, closing your eyes, and taking deep breaths.
-You don’t have to sit on a pillow or cross-legged in the floor.
+You don’t have to sit on a pillow or cross-legged on the floor.
 Just find yourself a quiet spot in the Jedi Temple of your home and sit there.
 As long as you’re comfortable, you can still your mind.
-Before long, you will empty your mind of stresses — work, family, Sith lords, the best way to defeat Kylo Ren and find Luke Skywalker, whatever..
+Before long, you will empty your mind of stresses — work, family, Sith lords, the best way to defeat Kylo Ren and find Luke Skywalker, whatever.

 For the moment, though, just take a moment and breathe.
-Like Master Yoda takes, small steps still get you where you’re going in the end.
+Like the ones Master Yoda takes, small steps still get you where you’re going in the end.